 QUESTION: Are GPS products free of any banned substances?

-ANSWER: While Genesis PURE products are not formulated to contain any banned substances, some herbal remedies have been known to cause false positives on drug screenings.
-Please use due diligence and work with your healthcare provider if this a concern for you.
+ANSWER: While PURE's products are not formulated to contain any banned substances, some herbal remedies have been known to cause false positives on drug screenings.
+Please use due diligence and work with your healthcare provider if this is a concern for you.

-QUESTION: Are there any clinical trials on Genesis PURE™ products?
+QUESTION: Are there any clinical trials on PURE's products?

 We are still a young company and hope to conduct more trials in the future.
 Clinical trials are costly and time-consuming, however.
-Many studies have been conducted on the ingredients in Genesis PURE products and are available on the internet.
+Many studies have been conducted on the ingredients in our products and are available on the internet.

 FDA (Food and Drug Administration)